NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

    :align: left
    :width: 75 %

    Figure 2.
-Atmospheric circulation, rainfall and sea-surface temperature (SST) patterns associated to weather type 5 (WT5).
+Percentage of variance explained by Q1 and Q2.

 .. _figure3: